nod-ai/SHARK-TestSuite/e2eshark/README.md

    #### Adding test in framework onnx

-   Similarly to add a test in framework onnx for say cumsum operator, First google pytorch ONNX.Cumsum and study behavior of the operator.
+   Similarly to add a test in framework onnx, for say cumsum operator, First google pytorch ONNX.Cumsum and study behavior of the operator.
 For example, study https://onnx.ai/onnx/operators/onnx__CumSum.html .